Concentration inequalities for high-dimensional linear processes with dependent innovations: Introduction

-These concentration bounds are used in the derivation of nonasymptotic estimation bounds in high-dimension time series models, such as VARMA models \citep{wbbm2021}, misspecified VAR($p$) models under $l_1$ penalty \citep{wlt2020, mmm2022}, $l_1$ penalised Yule-Walker estimation \citet{hll2015,wt2021}.
-These inequalities are also fundamental in the derivation of statistical properties of methods for inference on high-dimensional time series: desparsified inference in VAR($p$) models \citep{asw2023}, multiplier bootstrap in high-dimensional time series \citep{kkp2021,asw2023boot}.
-Finally, the concentration bound for autocovariances is also used in the estimation of long-run covariance matrices \citet{zw2017,bgs2022}.
-Naturally, all of these papers consider distinct dependence settings, and their proof strategy may vary.
+\cite{jiang2009} and \citet{cw2018} develop concentration inequalities allowing for both short- and long-range dependence and also heavy-tailed distributions. \cite{jiang2009} focus on a triplex inequality in which the dependence term is characterised by a mixing coefficient, whereas \cite{cw2018} consider a linear process on independent innovations, i.e., dependence comes from the linear weights.
+Both authors consider a martingale representation of the process, and the tail is a combination of an exponential and second term that can be polynomial or sub-exponential as well.
+We use a new concentration for martingales in \cite{lv2001,xFiGqL2012} and \citet{xFiGqL2012large}, which yield optimal bounds for sub-Weibull tails, and account for dependence and dimensionality using a mixingale dependence coefficient and Boole inequality, respectively.

-The paper is organised as follows.
-In Section \ref{s:basic} we derive a concentration bound for the sup-norm of vector-valued mixingale sequences with sub-Weibull tails.
-Then, in Section \ref{s:lp}, we define the multivariate linear process and derive the respective concentration bound.
-We use a algebraic representation of infinite sums, denoted the Beveridge-Nelson decomposition, which allows us to write the linear processes as a sum of individual innovations that can be handled using the concentration inequality in Section \eqref{s:basic}, and a term of smaller order with a sub-Weibull tail.
-In Section \ref{s:autocov} we derive a concentration for lag-$h$ autocovariances of linear processes.
-We close the paper in Section \ref{s:discussion}, where we point out some directions for applications and further development.
+Concentration bounds similar to ours admit a wide range of applications.
+For example, they are used to derive oracle estimation bounds for VARMA models \citep{wbbm2021}, misspecified VAR($p$) models with $l_1$ penalty \citep{wlt2020, mmm2022}, and $l_1$ penalised Yule-Walker estimation \citep{hll2015,rw2021,wt2021}.
+Furthermore, these inequalities are essential for the derivation of statistical properties of methods for inference in high-dimensional time series, such as desparsified inference in VAR($p$) models \citep{asw2023} and multiplier bootstrap in high-dimensional time series \citep{kkp2021,asw2023boot}.
+Finally, the concentration inequality for lag-$h$ autocovariances is also used in the estimation of long-term covariance matrices and spectral density \citep{zw2017,ll2020,bgs2022,fmm2023}.